Beyond Frameworks: Unlocking the Full Potential of Family Business Leaders (Part 2)

 Instead of forcing a decision, the family engaged in a facilitated exploratory process, allowing each member to share their vision and make their case to a special committee of the board that includes family members, non-family directors, and two outside advisors.
 Through open dialogue filled with honesty and empathy, they enhanced their emotional intelligence—building self-awareness, social awareness, and self-regulation.

 The Result: While the decision that neither was qualified was difficult and several family members struggled with accepting the sub-committee’s decision, the family did not shy away from the emotional journey.
-The business now thrives under a non-family CEO, with engaged next-generation members and an alignedfamily involved in philanthropy, private equity investing in other family businesses, and real estate through their multi-family office.
+The business now thrives under a non-family CEO, with engaged next-generation members and an aligned family involved in philanthropy, private equity investing in other family businesses, and real estate through their multi-family office.
 By addressing emotional needs, they navigated conflict constructively and set the stage for a robust future.

 Conquering the Five Roadblocks to Leadership Effectiveness